David Grundmanns

 Biography

 I am a Ph.D.
 Candidate in Political Science at the Graduate School of Economic and Social Sciences (GESS) of the University of Mannheim and previously a Research Associate at the Mannheim Centre for European Social Research (MZES) and the Collaborative Research Center 884 “Political Economy of Reforms.”
-My research is primarily situated in judicial politics, examining the strategic interactions between judicial institutions, political actors, and interest groups in different contexts.
-My methodological competencies encompass Bayesian and frequentist inference, simulation, Natural Language Processing (NLP), data visualization and automated scraping, as well as supervised classification and other machine learning methods utilizing R, Python and SQL.
+My research focuses on judicial politics and interest group representation in case-specific as well as comparative contexts.
+I rely primarily on quantitative and mixed-method approaches including Bayesian and frequentist inference, simulation, Natural Language Processing (NLP) and automated classification.
+My research on scaling non-majoritarian institutions, such as the European Court of Justice, and political actors in a common space is published in the Journal of Politics.

-My doctoral research investigates how constitutional courts generate publicity for their decisions and the ways in which interest groups shape this publicity.
-Using quantitative text analysis and inferential statistical methods—including regression analyses, bootstrapping, and simulations—I systematically examine judicial procedures and decisions including briefs submitted to courts by various actors, the occurrence of oral hearings, and media coverage.
-Interest groups play a dual role: they participate directly through briefs and oral hearings, and indirectly as intermediaries who facilitate communication between courts, journalists, and the broader public.
-As such, they act as communication agents to courts.
-Empirically, I focus on the German Federal Constitutional Court and the Israeli High Court of Justice to assess the influence of interest groups on the courts’ public visibility.
+In my doctoral research, presented at various international conferences, I investigate how constitutional courts generate publicity for their decisions and how different interest groups shape judicial decision-making and publicity surrounding courts.
+I examine judicial procedures and decisions with a focus on interest group litigation, briefs, oral hearings, and media coverage.
+Interest groups play a dual role at highest courts: First, they participate directly as litigants, through briefs and oral hearings.
+Second, as intermediaries who facilitate communication between courts, journalists, and the broader public they indirectly affect judicial outcomes.
+As such, they can act as communication agents to courts.
+Empirically, I focus on the German Federal Constitutional Court and the Israeli High Court of Justice to assess the influence of interest groups on the courts’ decision-making and public visibility.

-In addition to my research activities, I have taught graduate and undergraduate courses in quantitative methods and data analysis at the University of Mannheim.
-I have also been a Visiting Research Fellow at the Faculty of Law of the Hebrew University of Jerusalem funded by the Minerva Foundation, a subsidiary of the Max Planck Society.
+In addition to my research activities, I teach graduate and undergraduate courses in quantitative methods and data analysis at the University of Mannheim, researched at the Faculty of Law at the Hebrew University of Jerusalem as a Visiting Research Fellow funded by the Minerva Foundation, a subsidiary of the Max Planck Society.
 Additionally, I served as a reviewer for the Journal of Politics and the Journal of Law, Economics and Organization.

 Interests